wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/common-structures/address.md

 ## Examples

-Getall types of balance in WAVES for the current account (in a dApp script or an account script):
+Get all types of balance in WAVES for the current account (in a dApp script or an account script):

 ```scala
 wavesBalance(this)
 ```

-For an arbitrary account:
+For any account:

 ```scala
 let address=base58'3N4iKL6ikwxiL7yNvWQmw7rg3wGna8uL6LU'